 console.log("Executed after 1 second");

 See the problem here?
-We are basically having our computer/browser busy by running a "nonsense" loop and comparing dates just for the fact of getting our delay.
+We are basically keeping our computer/browser busy by running a “nonsense” loop and comparing dates just to get our delay.

-If instead of 1 second we have longer wait chances are that our browser crashes or that our page stops responding as usual.
-And even if we use a 1 second value, things might not always work as we expect.
-The DOM render happens after the JavaScript functions stack has cleared and the browser is free to accept new events.
+If we wait longer than 1 second, chances are that our browser crashes or that our page stops responding as usual.
+Even if we use a 1-second value, things might not always work as we expect.
+The DOM render happens after the JavaScript functions stack has cleared and the browser can accept new events.

-And to proof it, see the following example, where the console.log gets fired after 1 second (as we would expect), but both of the DOM writes happen at the same time:
+And to prove it, see the following example, where the console.log gets fired after 1 second (as we would expect), but both of the DOM writes happen at the same time:

 If possible, avoid this solution in favor of the previous ones.